- Intro to IPUMS NHGIS: Geographic U.S. Census Data from 1790 to the Present - November 9, 2018

 This user's guide covers the entire process of selecting and downloading NHGIS data.
 It walks through two scenarios of differing complexity and shows how to use filters to find the tabular data and GIS boundary files of interest.

 This page includes links to four NHGIS Data Training Exercises: two that walk through how to request NHGIS data tables and analyze them in Excel, and two that walk through how to access NHGIS data through R.

 - How to Select Features from NHGIS Boundary Files

-With the new NHGIS data extraction system, users no longer specify a particular area they wish to download data for, but instead receive data for the entire country (or state when working at the block or block group level).
-For example, if interested in data for Hennepin County, Minnesota, you need no longer select Minnesota and then Hennepin County.
-Instead, you simply download county-level data for the entire United States.
+NHGIS only provides data files that cover the entire country (or files by state for census blocks or block groups).
 This tutorial guides users through the different methods of isolating specific locations in Esri ArcGIS so they can be mapped and analyzed independently even when data files cover a larger geographic extent.

 Unfortunately, when adding a .csv file into Esri ArcGIS 8.x, 9.x or 10.0 through standard operations, the maximum number of columns that ArcGIS will import is 255, and any additional fields are truncated.
 Given that NHGIS data requests frequently exceed this limit, many users need to be able to get around this issue.
 Two work-arounds are discussed in this document.
-Please note that Esri ArcGIS 10.1 has rectfied this issue, allowing more than 255 column .csv files to open correctly.
+(Esri ArcGIS 10.1 has rectified this issue, allowing more than 255 column .csv files to open correctly.)